Vermilion River Bridge to Close Sunday + Johnston Street Lane Closures Coming Up - NewsBreak

 Lockdowns and Threats in Lafayette Schools; The Latest

 The latest lockdown to happen at a school in Lafayette Parish happened earlier Thursday morning at Ernest Gallet Elementary School in Youngsville according to Police Chief Rickey Boudreaux.
-He told KPEL that as they searched for a man who was spotted with a rifle in the city, out of an...
+Boudreaux tells KPEL that as they searched for a man who was spotted with a rifle in the city, out of an...

 Several Acadiana Animal Shelters Offering Free Adoptions This Weekend

-Note: UPDATE: NIPD spokesperson Sgt.
-Daesha Hughes says the AirMed helicopter has taken a man and his 11-month-old infant daughter to the hospital as they are now in critical condition following today's crash, according to KLFY.
-Authorities say the father and his child were in the vehicle that was hit head-on...